NREL/Wattile/wattile/configs/README.md

   - `window_width`: *pandas timedelta*

       Width of the rolling window in time (e.g., `15min`).
 Enabled only when `active` is `True`.
 In the example figure above, this parameter was set with `3min`.
 Refer to Pandas [rolling](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rolling.html) for more details on the mechanism of a rolling window calculation.
+This parameter should be the same as or a multiplication of `bin_interval`.

 - `feat_timelag`: *dict*